 Emotions are part of living.
 They’re natural.
 But feelings like guilt and shame are also temporary.
 How you react can have far-reaching consequences, so try to keep everything in perspective.
 Drugs and alcohol don’t actually help you deal with these feelings; They only push them aside temporarily.

-Activities like these can help focus your mind and strengthen your resolve to face difficult feelings head-on:
+Activities like these can help focus your mind and strengthen your resolve to face complicated feelings head-on:

-When you need help with addiction recovery and coping with difficult feelings, Cycles of Change is here for you.
-In our treatment programs, we work with clients to understand the underlying causes of addiction, how to identify emotional triggers and how to protect themselves against relapse.
+When you need help with addiction recovery and coping with complicated feelings, Cycles of Change is here for you.
+In our treatment programs, we work with clients to understand the underlying causes of addiction, identify emotional triggers, and protect themselves against relapse.